charlesponti/devnotes/views/static/about.md

-# About BARD
+# About Dev Notes

-This is a collection of lessons that will help you Be A Rockstar Developer.
+This is a collection of notes about various programming languages and topics that I've taken.

+If you have any suggestions, raise an issue @ [DevNotes - Github](https://github.com/theponti/devnotes)